-- 1.18 To avoid siting or retaining permanent facilities and structures in natural hazard zones (i.e. areas prone to flooding, erosion, or slope instability, such as near rivers or steep areas). - 1.19 To concentrate intensive use and development of park facilities at existing developed areas, wherever possible.
+- 1.18 To avoid siting or retaining permanent facilities and structures in natural hazard zones (i.e. areas prone to flooding, erosion, slope instability, such as near rivers or steep areas). - 1.19 To concentrate intensive use and development of park facilities at existing developed areas, wherever possible. - 1.20 To design new facilities, buildings and structures to agreed standards2 and to reflect the character of the park and its values.